NikolasEnt/NikolasEnt.github.io/_posts/2017-10-20-How-I-run-TensorFlow-with-CUDA-9-and-cuDNN-7-in-openSUSE-on-AMD-Ryzen.md

 git checkout r1.4
 ./configure
 ```
-At this step you have to specify path to installed packages and versions you'd like to use.
-After configure it can be built and installed.
+At this step, you have to specify the path to installed packages and versions you'd like to use.
+After configure, it can be built and installed.

 ```
 bazel build --config=opt --config=cuda //tensorflow/tools/pip_package:build_pip_package